-1 (B) is not likely to be repeated in the fu- 2 ture; and 3 (C) has been reversed or otherwise miti- 4 gated through positive countermeasures taken 5 by that foreign financial institution.
-6 (3) Notification required.-If the Presi- 7 dent makes a determination under paragraph (1) or 8 (2) to exclude or remove a foreign person or foreign 9 financial institution from a report under subsection 10 (a) or (b), as the case may be, the President shall 11 notify the appropriate congressional committees and 12 leadership of the determination and the reasons for 13 the determination.
-14 (e) Update of Reports.- 15 (1) In General.-Each report submitted 16 under subsections (a) and (b) shall be updated in an 17 ongoing manner and, to the extent practicable, up- 18 dated reports shall be resubmitted with the annual 19 report under section 301 of the United States-Hong 20 Kong Policy Act of 1992 (22 U.S.C.
-5731).
-21 (2) Rule of Construction.-Nothing in this subsection shall be construed to terminate the re-
+- 1 (B) is not likely to be repeated in the fu-2 ture; and (C) has been reversed or otherwise miti-3 gated through positive countermeasures taken 4 5 by that foreign financial institution.
+6 (3) Notification required.-If the Presi-7 dent makes a determination under paragraph (1) or 8 (2) to exclude or remove a foreign person or foreign 9 financial institution from a report under subsection 10 (a) or (b), as the case may be, the President shall 11 notify the appropriate congressional committees and 12 leadership of the determination and the reasons for 13 the determination.
+14 (e) Update of Reports.- 15 IN GENERAL.-Each report submitted 16 - (1) IN GENERAL.-Each report submitted under subsections (a) and (b) shall be updated in an ongoing manner and, to the extent practicable, updated reports shall be resubmitted with the annual report under section 301 of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
+5731). - (2) RULE OF CONSTRUCTION.-Nothing in this subsection shall be construed to terminate the requirement to update the reports under subsections (a) and (b) upon the termination of the requirement to submit the annual report under section 301 of the